Stepsize and Linesearch

 NonmonotoneLinesearch <: Linesearch

-A functor representing a nonmonotone line search using the Barzilai-Borwein step size Iannazzo, Porcelli, IMA J. Numer.
-Anal., 2017.
+A functor representing a nonmonotone line search using the Barzilai-Borwein step size [IP17].
 Together with a gradient descent algorithm this line search represents the Riemannian Barzilai-Borwein with nonmonotone line-search (RBBNMLS) algorithm.
-We shifted the order of the algorithm steps from the paper by Iannazzo and Porcelli so that in each iteration we first find
+The order is shifted in comparison of the algorithm steps from the paper by Iannazzo and Porcelli so that in each iteration this line search first finds

 \[y_{k} = \operatorname{grad}F(x_{k}) - \operatorname{T}_{x_{k-1} → x_k}(\operatorname{grad}F(x_{k-1}))\]